SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "HTML Smuggling Suspicious Usage"

+    Based on several samples from different Botnets, this rule aims at detecting HTML infection chain by looking for HTML created files followed by suspicious files being executed.

+    - **Effort:** intermediate

 ??? abstract "New DLL Added To AppCertDlls Registry Key"

     Dynamic-link libraries (DLLs) that are specified in the AppCertDLLs value in the Registry key can be abused to obtain persistence and privilege escalation by causing a malicious DLL to be loaded and run in the context of separate processes on the computer.
 Logging for Registry events is needed in the Sysmon configuration (events 12 and 13).